Create, run, and publish your first Scale Function in minutes.

 and can be conditionally called based on the logic in your function.

 This allows for powerful composability that’s completely language agnostic.
-For example, you can use a rust function to validate the request, a golang function to process the request, and a third rust function to generate the response!
+For example, you can use a rust function to validate the request, a golang function to process the

 If you call the Next()